YoshiEnthusiast/JohnMallard/README.md

 - Configurable Elo ranking system
 - Possibility to play in teams
-- A lot of helpful commands to make you arena experience better, for example:
-  - `whohosts` — determines the lobby host if your game has a conception of lobbies
-  - `forfeit` — skips the current match(needs to be used by all players in the channel)
 - Elo and total wins leaderboard
 - Ranking roles
 - Both slash and prefix commands support